mrchantey/forky/docs/src/gamai/index.md

 ```

 > `gamai` uses a naming convention like web UI libraries:
-> - `node_systems` have snake_case
+> - `actions` have snake_case
-> - `tree_builders` have PascalCase
+> - `trees` have PascalCase

 ### Further ordering.

-So far each node will run consecutively, but for frame-perfect execution sometimes we need to run something before the parent.
+So far each action will run consecutively according to their depth, but for frame-perfect execution sometimes we need to run something before the parent.

 Other system orderings are accessible via attributes, examples are:
 - `before_parent` Useful for GOAP / Utility selectors, allows preparing of score for each child node of a selector